darhal/GraphicsProgramming-Notes/Shaders.md

 Compon
 ### Vertex Shader :
 In the vertex shader, each input variable is also known as a vertex attribute.
 There is a maximum number of vertex attributes we are allowed to declare that is limited by the hardware.
-OGl guarantees at minimum 16 4-component vertex attributes.
+OGL guarantees at minimum 16 4-component vertex attributes.
 Some hardware may have more but the user have to query for this.

 ## HLSL Concepts